Kay1789/Pet-Sim-/README.md

 🧠 What I Used

-Enums for pet mood, hunger, type, color (way cleaner than if spam)
+Enums for pet type, color, mood, hunger, and energy (way cleaner than tons of if’s)

-OOP (class inheritance + virtual functions)
+OOP with inheritance + virtual functions for pet behaviors

-Polymorphism — pet reacts differently depending on type

-new and delete for dynamic memory (I actually remembered this time 😭)

-Switch cases instead of long-ass if chains
+Polymorphism so pets act different when they speak, sleep, or get annoyed

+Dynamic memory with new and delete (finally got that down)

+Switch statements for cleaner control flow

-Good ol’ while (true) game loop for the menu
+While(true) game loop for the menu system

+Used toupper() for input flexibility